msmith0920/osprey/docs/source/getting-started/control-assistant-part2-channel-finder.rst

          :width: 100%

          **Live Example**: Hierarchical pipeline processing "whats the beam current?" through 5 navigation levels (system → family → device → field → subfield) to find ``DIAG:DCCT[MAIN]:CURRENT:RB`` from 1,050 channels.
 Shows the recursive branching at each level.

+      .. admonition:: Database Format (v0.9.3+)
+         :class: tip

+         Hierarchical databases now support **flexible hierarchy configuration** - you can arbitrarily mix tree navigation and instance expansion at any level.
+Want instances at the root?
+Consecutive instance levels?
+Instance → tree → instance patterns?
+The ``hierarchy_config`` section lets you define any hierarchy structure.
+This also provides clear semantics and better validation.
+Legacy format (implicit configuration with ``devices``, ``fields``, ``subfields`` containers) is still supported via automatic inference—see ``examples/hierarchical_legacy.json`` for reference.

       **How It Works:**